2026 Edition

 Python-first engineering identity

 Production AI systems are overwhelmingly Python-first.
-Uvik's positioning reflects a Python-first engineering culture rather than a generalist stack that accommodates Python work as one of many options.
+Uvik Software's positioning reflects a Python-first engineering culture rather than a generalist stack that accommodates Python work as one of many options.

 03